colbyprior/389ds-multi-master-cloudformation/README.md

 `aws ec2 describe-network-interfaces | jq '[.NetworkInterfaces | .[] | {IP: .PrivateIpAddress, Name: .Description} ]' | grep ldap -B1`

 Put these addresses in to the network load balancer addresses cloudformation parameter and re-deploy the stack.
+Alternatively simply update the security group manually via the web console.
+Future cloudformation updates won't overwrite these changes unless something conflicts with the rules.

 ## Backups
 The EC2 IAM roles get granted write access to the config bucket under the `bak` directory.
 A nightly cron job runs on each host and syncs rotated logs and a dump of the entire database using `db2ldif`.